danikiyasseh/Turath/README.md

 ### Turath UNESCO

+This benchmark comprises images reflecting the UNESCO heritage sites in the Arab World.
+It has a total of 79 image-level categories with, on average, 50-500 images per category.

 ## Training Networks

 To reproduce the results of the experiments originally conducted on the three distinct benchmark databases, please follow these instructions.

+## Citing Turath-150K

+If the Turath-150K database has inspired you or facilitated your research, please consider citing the following paper: